 Enjoy smooth and even tones and set yourself up for the evening.

 Another one of favorites is the Donner Soprano Ukulele DUS-1.
 This one’s a high quality, solid and durable style that comes with 15 brass frets.
-The carbon nylon strings are of the top Japanese quality that produce nice, sweet music that’ll definitely make your day.
+The carbon nylon strings are of the top Japanese quality that produces nice, sweet music that’ll definitely make your day.

 Also part of the package is the bag, tuner, and strap.
 The ukulele is made from the mahogany wood that makes it a solid and high-quality instrument.
 The best thing about it is that you can easily change the strings, and play your favorite tunes with ease.